databricks/terraform-provider-databricks/docs/data-sources/aws_bucket_policy.md

 * `bucket` - (Required) AWS S3 Bucket name for which to generate the policy document.
 * `full_access_role` - (Optional) Data access role that can have full access for this bucket
+* `databricks_e2_account_id` - (Optional) Your Databricks E2 account ID.
+Used to generate  restrictive IAM policies that will increase the security of your root bucket

 ## Attribute Reference